 Upon the expiration or waiver of the lock-ups described above, shares held by certain of our stockholders will be eligible for resale, subject to, in the case of certain stockholders, volume, manner of sale and other limitations under Rule 144.
 In addition, pursuant to the Registration Rights Agreement entered into by and among Abacus, the Sponsor, and the Company Members (the "Registration Rights Agreement"), certain stockholders will have the right, subject to certain conditions, to require us to register the sale of their shares of our Common Stock under the Securities Act.
 By exercising their registration rights and selling a large number of shares, these stockholders could cause the prevailing market price of our Common Stock to decline.
-The shares covered by registration rights would represent approximately 98% of our outstanding common stock (assuming no shares of the Company common stock are redeemed in connection with the Special Meeting).
+Following completion of the Business Combination, the shares covered by registration rights would represent approximately 86% of our outstanding common stock (assuming no shares of the Company common stock are redeemed in connection with the Special Meeting).